 Can Sacred Geometry Produce Musical Harmony?

 Is there a direct correlation between geometry and frequency?
-Were ancient civilizations given a key to connect mathematics, geometry and sound?
+Were ancient civilizations given a key to connect mathematics, geometry, and sound?

 The basis of Rankin’s theory dates to the ancient Sumerian culture, roughly 5,000 years ago.
-The Sumerian civilization in Mesopotamia, oft referred to as the Cradle of Civilization, spawned the first written language and mathematical system.
+The Sumerian civilization in Mesopotamia oft referred to as the Cradle of Civilization, spawned the first written language and mathematical system.
 The Ancient Sumerians wrote that the information that is the basis for their systems came from ‘sky gods,’ known as the Annunaki.
 They relied on a system of mathematics based on the numbers 12 and 60.
-We still retain some of the Sumerians mathematical system in how we calculate time, measurement in inches, and in geometry.
+We still retain some of the Sumerian’s mathematical system in how we calculate time, measurement in inches, and in geometry.

 We’re all familiar with the Pythagorean theorem in geometry, but the Greek philosopher/mathematician is not as commonly known to have applied his focus to music.
 Pythagoras applied geometry to music when he noticed how dividing a string in half would double its pitch.
 He created the Pythagorean scale based on harmonic fifths, which is now used as a root in modern music.

 But according to Rankin, Pythagoras’ scale led him to stumble upon the number 432, maybe without knowing its synchronistic implications.
-The number happens to appear in his scale of fifths, which became the keystone for tuning frequency until the 20th century.
+The number happens to appear on his scale of fifths, which became the keystone for tuning frequency until the 20th century.